atkostudios/mirra/README.md

 # **Mirra**

-## A reflection library for .NET focused on simplicity and performance.
+## Mirra is a reflection library for .NET focused on simplicity and performance.

 ## **Installation**